 Providing adequate protection from noise disturbance is an important factor for ensuring a sense of well-being in buildings.
-Therefore, sound insulation should be a top priority when planning a building.
+Therefore, sound insulation should be a top priority during the building planning stage.
 Sound is defined as mechanical kinetic energy which is transmitted through elastic media by pressure and density fluctuations.
 Thus, sound is the audible vibration of gases, fluids and solids.
 After identifying the source of noise to which a component is exposed, acoustic design distinguishes between airborne and structure-borne sound.